- Home

 Grade 9-12

-View on concept mapAnalytic geometry studies geometric objects using coordinate systems and algebraic equations.
+View on concept mapAnalytic geometry studies geometric objects using coordinate systems and algebraic equations, translating shapes into formulas so that algebra can solve geometry problems.
 Supports proofs, conics, optimization, and advanced modeling.

 Definition